apache/airflow/docs/apache-airflow/concepts/datasets.rst

 Quickstart
 ----------

-In addition to scheduling DAGs based upon time, they can also be scheduled based upon another DAG updating a dataset.
+In addition to scheduling DAGs based upon time, they can also be scheduled based upon a task updating a dataset.

 .. code-block:: python

     from airflow import Dataset

     with DAG(...):
-        task1 = MyOperator(
+        MyOperator(
             # this task updates example.csv
             outlets=[Dataset("s3://dataset-bucket/example.csv")],
             ...,